camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 ## Adjusting Your BPMN models

-Let's explore the various changes required in your BPMN models to migrate them from Camunda Platform to Camunda Cloud.
+To migrate BPMN process models from Camunda Platform to Camunda Cloud you have to adjust those:

+* The namespace of extensions has changed
+* Different configuration attributes are used
+* Camunda Cloud has a *different coverage* of BPMN elements (see [Camunda Cloud BPMN coverage](https://docs.camunda.io/docs/reference/bpmn-processes/bpmn-coverage) vs [Camunda Platform BPMN coverage](https://docs.camunda.org/manual/latest/reference/bpmn20/)), which might require some model changes.
+Note that the coverage of Camunda Cloud will of-course increase over time.

+The following sections list migration steps and unsupported attributes by BPMN symbol.

 ### Service Tasks

 ![Service Task](../reference/bpmn-processes/assets/bpmn-symbols/service-task.svg)

-Migrating a service task was described in the section above.
+Migrating a service task was already described in the section about migrating your programming code.

 ### Send Tasks

 ![Send Task](../reference/bpmn-processes/assets/bpmn-symbols/send-task.svg)

-In both engines, a send task has the same behavior as a service task - so please refer to the details above.
+In both engines, a send task has the same behavior as a service task.
 A send task is migrated exactly like a service task.